sinatra/sinatra-recipes/embed/event-machine.md

 EventMachine is a very useful tool and sometimes you need to add a web-interface on top of it.
 Yes, EM does support this out of the box, but it can be ugly and hard to work with.
-Why not use somethig that everyone already knows and loves like Sinatra?
+Why not use something that everyone already knows and loves like Sinatra?

 Below is a (working) code-sample for running a simple HelloWorld Sinatra app